humdrum-tools/humdrum-documentation/guide/ch12/index.md

 case of <span class="tool">yank</span> we saw that passages can be extracted by defining arbitrary delimiters.
-In addition to extracting by measures, by sonorities, or by labelled sections, we can extract by rests, phrase marks \-- in fact, by any user-defined marker.
-We also saw how the command **yank -m *regular-expression* -r 0** can be used as a more sophisticated version of <span class="unix">grep</span> \-- a search tool that ensures the output will conform to the Humdrum syntax.
+In addition to extracting by measures, by sonorities, or by labelled sections, we can extract by rests, phrase marks &mdash; in fact, by any user-defined marker.
+We also saw how the command **yank -m *regular-expression* -r 0** can be used as a more sophisticated version of <span class="unix">grep</span> &mdash; a search tool that ensures the output will conform to the Humdrum syntax.

 In the next chapter we will discuss how segments of music can be put